 Don’t like the way your skin looks and feels?
-How would you like to change that, and get softer, more supple skin?
+How would you like to change that and get softer, more supple skin?
 Has the Houston sun left your skin with significant sun damage?
-It’s time to consider peels, dermabrasion, laser skin resurfacing in.
+It’s time to consider peels, dermabrasion, laser skin resurfacing.

 Laser resurfacing is performed using a beam of laser energy which vaporizes the upper layers of damaged skin at specific and controlled levels of penetration.
-Laser resurfacing may offer a number of advantages over other resurfacing methods: precision, little (if any) bleeding and less post-operative discomfort.
-Many people who have had a face lift in the Houston area maintain the results of their surgery with laser treatments.
+Laser resurfacing may offer a number of advantages over other resurfacing methods, namely, precision, little (if any) bleeding, and less post-operative discomfort.
+Many people who have had a facelift in the Houston area maintain the results of their surgery with laser treatments.

 Dr. Athré has performed countless cases using many different types of lasers and peels on many different types of skin.
 His training as a aesthetic facial plastic surgeon allows him to tailor each procedure to the patient’s individual needs, skin type, skin color, and skin texture.